 There are two TARDISes at Gallifrey One.
 The one on the convention floor is open for photos in the TARDIS Lounge, courtesy its owner Tara Carstensen.
 (Gallifrey One’s own TARDIS is not available for photos as it is on our main stage.)
 Please be respectful of all rules posted by Tara, whose support of our convention is very much appreciated.

 Why do you not offer any refunds?

 Fan run conventions like ours budget for our expenses every year based on convention pre-registration; therefore, when you register for the convention, the funds you provide are allocated immediately… for things like guest expenses (air travel & hoteling), publications, technical expenses (lighting and sound) and other stuff that makes our event unique (like ribbons, signs and decoration).
 Refunding memberships may make us fall short of our expectations and our contracts, causing considerable financial concerns.
-We do, however, offer the ability to transfer your ticket to someone else without penalty.
-See the Registration page for details.
+We do, however, offer the ability to transfer your ticket to someone else; see the rules and info on the Ticket Transfer page.